Annual Retreat: Day of Reflection & Jazz Liturgy

 Br.
 Don Bisson’s CDs will be offered for Sale.
 To view his repertoire, visit: http://www.donbisson.com/audio-cd-catalogue/

-Jazz keyboardist Deanna Witkowski and her jazz trio will provide a creative form of worship that will enhance the Retreat Day experience and our celebration of Merton’s legacy.
-Emphasis will be on Merton’s love of jazz, similarities between prayer and jazz improvisation to include Merton's writings in accordance with the overall Retreat Day themes:
+Jazz keyboardist Deanna Witkowski and her jazz trio provided a creative form of worship that enhanced the Retreat Day experience and our celebration of Merton’s legacy.
+Emphasis was on Merton’s love of jazz, similarities between prayer and jazz improvisation to include Merton's writings in accordance with the overall Retreat Day themes:

 We are extremely grateful to the International Thomas Merton Society for their generous Grant to defray the costs of this celebration.